Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 weapon that deals nonlethal damage, including an unarmed strike, to deal lethal damage instead, but you take a --4 penalty on your attack roll.

+### Staggered and Unconscious
-**Staggered and Unconscious:** When your nonlethal damage equals your current hit points, you're staggered.
+When your nonlethal damage equals your current hit points, you're staggered.
 You can only take a standard action or a move action in each round.
 You cease being staggered when your current hit points once again exceed your nonlethal damage.